 Should you take your brother to the emergency room?
 What should you do?
 Can aspirin consumption be lethal?

-This lesson was close to the end of the learning unit.
-It contains all of the mathematical elements covered by the unit, as well as nearly all of the critical thinking skills.
-It requires a high level of variable identification, and continues the students' work on conditional probability through Bayes' theorem.
-In terms of critical thinking, the students have now added g) a willingness to investigate questions beyond the basic requirements of the problem.
+This lesson, toward the end of the learning unit, contains all of the mathematical elements covered by the unit and nearly all the critical thinking skills.
+It requires a high level of variable identification, and continues the student work on conditional probability through Bayes' theorem.
+In terms of critical thinking, the students have already acquired a willingness to investigate questions beyond the basic requirements of the problem.
 Though this lesson does not directly address any of the heuristics posited by Tversky and Kahneman (1974), it nevertheless belongs in the subjective section of the unit because it offers the students an opportunity to make a decision based on intuition – and, having understood what the mathematics in the question entail, to overrule or look beyond them.
-The lesson was divided into four parts (a) First impressions: The students received the text and were asked to decide – yes or no? (b) Group discussion: A class discussion was held to consolidate all of the students' 'intuitive' answers, which they had based on their impression of the numerical data provided in the text, but had not verified through any 'real' mathematical calculations.
-Nearly all of the students chose to take their brother to the hospital. (c) Applying the math: We 'solved' the problem mathematically – isolating the variables, defining the conditional probability, figuring out what needed to be found (i.e. are we looking for P(A/B) or P(B/A)?) by means of Bayes' theorem, and building two two-dimensional matrixes.
-We concluded that there was only a 1% chance that the brother would have the enzyme. (d) Thinking critically: In light of our mathematical findings, we suspended our initial judgment (i.e. the decision to take the brother to the hospital) and resumed discussion of the question.
-The mathematical calculations proved that some of the students' initial assumptions had been incorrect (they had assumed that the chances would be higher, they had assumed that they could not understand the variables fully and had better 'play it safe').
+The lesson was divided into four parts: (a) First impressions: The students received the text and were asked to decide – yes or no? (b) Group discussion: A class discussion was held to consolidate all of the 'intuitive' answers of the students, which they had based on their impression of the numerical data provided in the text, but had not verified through any 'real' mathematical calculations.
+Nearly all of the students chose to take their brother to the hospital. (c) Applying the math: The problem was 'solved' mathematically – isolating the variables, defining the conditional probability, figuring out what needed to be found (i.e. are we looking for P(A/B) or P(B/A)?) by means of Bayes' theorem, and building two two-dimensional matrixes.
+The conclusion in the classroom was that there was only a 1% chance that the brother would have the enzyme. (d) Thinking critically: In light of the mathematical findings, the class suspended its initial judgment (i.e. the decision to take the brother to the hospital) and resumed discussion of the question.
+The mathematical calculations proved that some of the initial assumptions of the students had been incorrect (they had assumed that the chances would be higher, they had assumed that they could not understand the variables fully and had better 'play it safe').
 Interestingly, even after the calculations had shown the chances of danger to be extremely small, most of the students still decided to go to the hospital.
-As a result, our attempt to resolve the conflict between their initial intuitions and the mathematical data led us to discuss alternatives – not to the students' original answer, but to their means of supporting that answer.
+As a result, the attempt to resolve the conflict between initial intuitions and mathematical data led to a discussion on alternatives – not to the original answer, but to the means of supporting that answer.
 Instead of basing their answer on false assumptions and ignorance, students were able to question the absolute finality and power of the mathematical result, and to consider whether mathematical solutions were always a sufficient basis for making daily-life decisions.
-As one student said, "if it's my brother, then that 1% may as well be 100%," suggesting that 'hard' mathematical facts do not always remove the discussion from the influence of other pertinent, deciding factors.
+As one student said, "if it's my brother, then that 1% may as well be 100%," suggesting that 'hard' mathematical facts do not always eliminate the influence of other pertinent, deciding factors from consideration.

-Discussion & Conclusion
+Discussion & Conclusions